 Poling data should be obtained or supervised by personnel with experience in poling methods.
 A 6-inch diameter disc attached to a tape measure or rod with maximum 0.1 foot graduations will be used by experienced/qualified personnel capable of detecting the sediment surface (mudline).
 The measurement will be from the water surface or boat deck reference elevation to the top of sediment to determine the vertical distance to the sediment surface.
 A pole with maximum 0.1-foot graduations and a base probe (minimum 1-foot length by 1-inch diameter) will be used to advance vertically through the river bed sediment to document the material present with a soft push, using arm strength only, and a hard push using arm strength and body weight.
-A soft [S] push is defined as the depth of penetration to refusal achieved using one hand (arm strength only).
-A hard [H] push is defined as the additional depth of penetration to refusal achieved by the same sampler using two hands (arm strength plus body weight).
+A soft [S] push is defined as the depth of penetration to refusal achieved by the same sampler using two hands (arm strength plus body weight).
 The overall [O] push is the combined total of the soft and hard push [S+H=O].
 A qualified individual will conduct the poling and estimate the type of material (e.g., soft sediment, sand, gravel, rocks, rip rap, till, etc.) probed with the pole during advancement and observation of material present on the pole upon retrieval.
 The following data will be recorded in an electronic data collection device and/or on a field form for each poling location: